yunuslar/MentassureCoreFramework/README.md

 MentassureCore Framework V3.2

 ##  User
 Authenticated users should be added to Mentassure by this class.
 Also their friends can be added to Mentassure.
+Implement UserDelegate in your application to be notified when user is added, friend is added and leadership is got.

 AddUser:
 This method adds users  to Mentassure.
 Authentication is left to the application but each authenticated user should be added via this method.